Description of the active substance:

 PHARMACHOLOGIC EFFECT

+Anticonvulsants.
 The mechanism of action is associated with the influence on the potential-dependent sodium channels of the presynaptic membrane.
 This leads to a decrease in the release into the synaptic cleft of mediators, primarily glutamate, an excitatory amino acid that plays an important role in the formation of epileptic discharges in the brain.

 PHARMACOKINETICS

+After ingestion lamotrigine quickly and completely absorbed from the digestive tract.
 C max in plasma is reached after about 2.5 hours.
 Binding to plasma proteins is 55%.
 It is subject to intensive metabolism with the formation of the main metabolite of N-glucuronide.

 T 1/2 in adults is an average of 29 hours.
-It is excreted by the kidneys mainly in the form of a metabolite;
+It is excreted by the kidneys mainly in the form of a metabolite; about 8% of the active substance is excreted unchanged.

 T 1/2 in children is less than in adults.